georgalis/pub/boot/pkgsrc_guide.md

 eof
 ```

-# Site packages
+# Site Packages

-Once the LOCALBASE is bootstrapped, the unprivleged user cat maintain the source tree
+Once the LOCALBASE is bootstrapped, the unprivleged build user can maintain
-and create packages for local install, or administrative install for other users, on other hosts.
+the source tree and create packages for local install, or administrative
+install on other hosts.

-There are several ways to do this, this approach creates a package for the pkgin tool,
+There are several ways to do this, this approach creates a pkgin tool package,
+installs it (with the package-install makefile target) and configures
+traditionally.
+An archive of the bootstrap is captured for non-build hosts.
-and installs it traditionally.
-Then, the scmcvs package (for updating the pkgsrc tree) is build,
+Then, the scmcvs package (for updating the pkgsrc tree) is built and installed
-and installed with pkgin.
+with pkgin.

-First set approprate values for pkgsrc and configure the unprivileged build user to make use of the new paths in LOCALBASE
+First, set approprate values for pkgsrc and configure the unprivileged build
+user to make use of the new paths in LOCALBASE (in this example, a private
-(in this example, we use path_prepend to modify PATH without creating duplicate entries).
+function path_prepend is used to modify the user PATH, without creating
+duplicate entries).

 ```bash
 # example configuration